 Did I say “chemistry major”?
 Yes, indeed, I was chemistry “pre-med.”
 But in my sophomore year I took Psych 1 as an elective, and by the end of my junior year had changed my career plans!
 It doesn’t take much to convert a chemistry major to a psychology major!
 Yet I remain always thankful that I had taken the lower-division courses in mathematics and the natural sciences.

-Also when in college I decided to “see the world” (family vacations having been largely confined to water skiing and camping trips in southern and central California).
+Also when in college I decided to “see the world” (family vacations having been largely confined to water skiing and camping trips in southern and central California, especially the Salton Sea and Millerton Lake).

 In my first summer I hitchhiked alone along famed Route 66 from LA to Chicago to visit the Serbian side of my family – my mom’s dad having been born in Serbia with the surname Merkobrad.
 I then thumbed across I-80 to San Francisco (through Haight-Ashbury), and from there down 101 to LA.
 The 5,000 mile solo venture included many unplanned adventures, from being nearly swept away by a flash flood in the Mohave desert (all hail to heavy backpacks) to spending a night sleeping on a bed of cold metal in the Cook County Jail (which has housed such infamous criminals as Al Capone, Richard Speck, and John Wayne Gacy).
 Between Iowa and Utah, I benefited from the tremendous goodwill of those who practice the Mormon faith.
 All in all, probably the most risky thing I’ve ever done in my entire personal life!
 Once I was even given a ride by a highway patrol officer because I was thumbing on a stretch of road where lone hitchhikers had been victims of random crimes.
 Not all denizens of middle America took kindly to bearded “hippies” even if just passing through.